5 Examples of Excellent SaaS Customer Referral Programs (+What Referral SaaS To Use)

 Evernote is a free SaaS tool, with an Evernote Premium version available, that has enhanced features and storage, which users can pay $5 a month to access.
 However, with every referral a user makes, they amass credits towards accessing the premium level free of charge.

 The way that Libin and his team planned Evernote is what they refer to as “freemium,” with the goal of 99% of users using the software for free, and 1% paying for the premium level.
 At present, approximately 5% of users are using the premium level.
-The referral program for Evernote, like Dropbox, incentivizes users with a mix of enhanced product features, and monetary savings.
+The referral program for Evernote, like Dropbox, incentivizes users with a mix of extra product features, and monetary savings.

 So, got any good ideas?

 Take a moment and realize that your customers already like your company.
 Otherwise, they would be going with somebody else!
-Pat yourself on the back for having customers in the first place, but every CEO is on the hunt for larger profits than last quarter.
+Pat yourself on the back for having customers in the first place.
+But every CEO is on the hunt for larger profits than last quarter.
 Why not put your customers in charge of building a strong reputation for your company, and attracting new business?